Teacher/Coach

 Finding your style

-Color season analysis, hair, makeup
+Color season analysis

 General theatre topics